-Appeals will be heard individually or as a group if there are more than one appeal for the same school, except when the body or bodies responsible for making appeal arrangements direct otherwise.
+Appeals will be heard individually or as a group if there is more than one appeal for the same school, except when the body or bodies responsible for making appeal arrangements direct otherwise.
 Parents will be afforded an opportunity of presenting their case in private either directly or with the assistance of their chosen representative.
+All supporting evidence must be submitted to the panel by the appeal hearing date otherwise the panel may not consider this.
+The panel will not be able to consider any additional information or evidence provided following the hearing.

-The Clerk will notify all parties of the Panel's decision which will be binding upon the Authority, the Governing Body and the parents.
+The Clerk will notify all parties of the panel's decision which will be binding upon the Authority, the Governing Body and the parents.